8/25/13

 Chanterelle mushrooms

-I found a load of Chanterelle mushrooms the other day.
-They are pretty easy to identify though have a look-a-like called Omphalotus olearius, or Jack-o-Lantern, which are poisonous.
-It is a good thing to do a lot of reading and looking up of pictures with mushrooms.
-Besides being good for your health, it is utterly fascinating.
-Then you get to saute with butter and onion and gobble....!
+I found a load of Chanterelles the other day.
+They are easy to identify though have a kind of look-a-like called Omphalotus olearius, or Jack-o-Lantern, which are poisonous.

 more mushrooms

 It is a effective way of remembering what it grows on.
-Mushrooms are quite particular about these matters.
+Mushrooms are quite particular.

 6/25/13